 Eggs are packed with protein and fats, making them super satisfying.
-They slow down your digestion and tell your brain you are full – which can prevent over eating.
+They slow down your digestion and tell your brain you are full - which can prevent over eating.1

 And thanks to their vitamin and mineral content, they also support the chemical reactions our body uses to burn fat.

 Full of heart healthy fats and protein, salmon supports a healthy heart and limits overeating of other calorie sources.
-One serving of salmon contains about ⅔ the amount of selenium that your body needs to optimize thyroid function.
+1 One serving of salmon contains about ⅔ the amount of selenium that your body needs to optimise thyroid function.2

-Containing twice as much protein as regular yogurt, Greek yogurt supports your lean mass and is a satisfying snack.
+Containing twice as much protein as regular yoghurt, Greek yoghurt supports your lean mass and is a satisfying snack.
 Choose unsweetened versions for the greatest benefit.

-Like all of the protein sources listed above, whey protein helps preserve your muscle while trying to lose weight – which helps to target fat loss
+Like all of the protein sources listed above, whey protein helps preserve your muscle while trying to lose weight - which helps to target fat loss.1

 A sweet summer treat, watermelon’s benefit is in its name - its high water content (and fibre) makes it satisfying without lots of calories.
 Choosing high-water content fruits will fill you up faster than dried fruits.

-Packed with soluble fibre, apples can really curb your appetite before a meal, and slow down digestion.
-Soluble fibre is also linked to heart health – a key component of fitness.
+Packed with soluble fibre, apples can really curb your appetite before a meal, and slow down digestion.3 Soluble fibre is also linked to heart health - a key component of fitness.4

 Blueberries, and other berries, have a high water content and are lower in sugar than other fruits without sacrificing sweetness.
 Their high antioxidant content helps keep you healthy, too.